limhairai/blightstone/frontend/PRODUCTION_READINESS_REPORT.md

 #### DEBUG_CODE (MEDIUM)
 Debug code that should be removed for production

-- Line 83: `console.error('Failed to create business:', error)`
+- Line 82: `console.error('Failed to create business:', error)`

 ### src/components/dashboard/dashboard-view.tsx

 #### MOCK_DATA (HIGH)
 Mock data references that could leak into production

-- Line 200: `// This is HONEST - no fake historical buildup`
+- Line 157: `// This is HONEST - no fake historical buildup`

 #### DEMO_MODE (HIGH)
 Demo mode code that should not run in production

-- Line 122: `// Refresh app data (demo state is reactive and doesn't need manual refresh)`
+- Line 90: `// Refresh app data (demo state is reactive and doesn't need manual refresh)`
-- Line 302: `// Setup progress tracking - always show as if we have data for demo`
+- Line 259: `// Setup progress tracking - always show as if we have data for demo`
-- Line 306: `realBalance > 0, // Has wallet balance (always true for demo)`
+- Line 263: `realBalance > 0, // Has wallet balance (always true for demo)`
-- Line 407: `// Always show filled dashboard for demo - no empty state`
+- Line 364: `// Always show filled dashboard for demo - no empty state`

 #### DEBUG_CODE (MEDIUM)
 Debug code that should be removed for production

-- Line 146: `console.log('Current organization not found, switching to first available organization');`
-- Line 127: `console.warn('Dashboard auto-refresh failed:', error)`
+- Line 95: `console.warn('Dashboard auto-refresh failed:', error)`
-- Line 345: `console.error('Failed to dismiss onboarding:', error)`
+- Line 302: `console.error('Failed to dismiss onboarding:', error)`

-### src/components/dashboard/edit-business-dialog.tsx

-#### TEST_DATA (MEDIUM)
-Test email addresses and sample data

-- Line 305: `const newDomain = prompt("Enter domain name (e.g., example.com):")`

 ### src/components/debug/env-debug.tsx